-The Pinocchio bar (Pin Bar) is a typical price pattern among active traders.
-In Martin Pring’s Technical Analysis Explained, he called the pattern Pinocchio because it lies.
+In Martin Pring’s Technical Analysis Explained, he calls the pattern Pinocchio because it lies.

 It lies about the market direction.
-And its long nose exposes the lie.
+And its long nose exposes its lie.

 Let’s expose the Pin Bar below.